Automation12 min read

 • Exit clauses: Early termination penalties (usually 15–30% of remaining contract)

 No upfront hardware cost.
-You're essentially getting a lease with full service.
+You are essentially getting a lease with full service.

 Step 3: Delivery & Installation